-Want to know the secret to creating MOTIVATION? — lay out a clearly defined goal.
+Want to know the secret to create MOTIVATION? — lay out a clearly defined goal.

 I want six-pack abs…

 I want to be able to run my first 10K…